v74c63t/cs122b-fabflix/README.md

     - #### How read/write requests were routed to Master/Slave SQL?
         - Read requests should go to either the master or slave SQL
-        - Write requests should only go to the master SQL so for when a record is inserted into the databases (ex. payment, adding movie/star/genre) it will directly call the master SQL to do the insertion
+        - Write requests should only go to the master SQL so for when a record is inserted into the databases (ex. payment, adding movie/star/genre) it will directly call the Master SQL to do the insertion
         - (add more)

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the [`log_processing.py`](logs/log_processing.py) script to process the JMeter logs.
         - Make sure the logs to be processed is placed in the logs directory
         - Either one or two logs can be provided as input
-        - Cd into the logs directory: `cd logs`
+        - Cd into the [logs](logs) directory: `cd logs`
         - For the case for single instance run `log_processing.py single.txt` (assuming the file name is single.txt) in the terminal
         - For the case for scaled instance run `log_processing.py master.txt slave.txt` (assuming the files names are master.txt and slave.txt) in the terminal